Lenders use a ratio called "debt to income" to decide your maximum monthly payment after you've paid your other recurring debts.

 In general, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be spent on housing costs (this includes loan principal and interest, PMI, homeowner's insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be spent on housing costs (including loan principal and interest, private mortgage insurance, hazard insurance, property taxes, and homeowners' association dues).

-The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt.
+The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt.
 Recurring debt includes auto payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, we offer a Loan Qualification Calculator.
+If you want to run your own numbers, please use this Loan Qualifying Calculator.

-Don't forget these are only guidelines.
-We'd be happy to pre-qualify you to help you determine how large a mortgage you can afford.
+Remember these are only guidelines.
+We'd be happy to go over pre-qualification to help you determine how large a mortgage you can afford.